 At a later stage in Paul’s life he was able to write to the newly-formed Spirit-indwelt church at Thessalonica and say…

 “May our Lord Jesus Christ himself and God our Father, who loved us and by his grace gave us eternal encouragement and good hope, encourage your hearts and strengthen you in every good deed and word.”

 2 Thessalonians 2:16-17

-They were the community of the re-birthed who lived because of the work of Christ and were indwelt by the empowering presence of the Holy Spirit.
-There identification was not based on ethnicity, worldly achievement or failure, and was found in Christ alone.
-As Paul once wrote…
+These incredibly diverse groups of people were the community of the re-birthed who lived because of the work of Christ and were indwelt by the empowering presence of the Holy Spirit.
+There identification was not based on ethnicity, worldly achievement or self-worth or failure; it was found in Christ alone Galatians 3:28

 “Taking an interest in what others are thinking and doing is often a much more powerful form of encouragement than praise.”

-All New Testament churches had their share of problems because they, like us, are a work in progress.
-Yet one thing was certain: the church belonged to God.
+All New Testament churches had their share of problems because, like us, they are a work in progress.
+Yet one thing was certain: the church belonged to God (Acts 20:28).
 The church was God’s church, and grew under the guidance of a heavenly Father, in the power of the Holy Spirit and through the work of Jesus whom the Spirit clearly points to in all things.

 “Jesus knew how to transform the tissues of the human body from sickness to health and from death to life.
 He knew how to suspend gravity, interrupt weather patterns and eliminate unfruitful trees without saw or axe.
 He only needed a word…He is not just nice, he is brilliant.
 He is the smartest man who ever lived.
 He is now supervising the entire course of world history (Rev 1:5) while simultaneously preparing the rest of the universe for our future role in it (John 14:2).
 He always has the best information on everything and certainly also on the things that matter host in human life.”